didier-durand/microk8s-kube-bench/README.md

 minimum.

-== Summary ==
+== Summary controlplane ==
 0 checks PASS
 0 checks FAIL
 3 checks WARN
 0 checks INFO

 [INFO] 4 Worker Node Security Configuration
 [INFO] 4.1 Worker Node Configuration Files
-[PASS] 4.1.1 Ensure that the kubelet service file permissions are set to 644 or more restrictive (Automated) [PASS] 4.1.2 Ensure that the kubelet service file ownership is set to root:root (Automated) [WARN] 4.1.3 If proxy kubeconfig file exists ensure permissions are set to 644 or more restrictive (Manual) [WARN] 4.1.4 Ensure that the proxy kubeconfig file ownership is set to root:root (Manual) [FAIL] 4.1.5 Ensure that the --kubeconfig kubelet.conf file permissions are set to 644 or more restrictive (Automated) [WARN] 4.1.6 Ensure that the --kubeconfig kubelet.conf file ownership is set to root:root (Manual) [WARN] 4.1.7 Ensure that the certificate authorities file permissions are set to 644 or more restrictive (Manual)
+[PASS] 4.1.1 Ensure that the kubelet service file permissions are set to 644 or more restrictive (Automated) [PASS] 4.1.2 Ensure that the kubelet service file ownership is set to root:root (Automated) [PASS] 4.1.3 If proxy kubeconfig file exists ensure permissions are set to 644 or more restrictive (Manual) [PASS] 4.1.4 Ensure that the proxy kubeconfig file ownership is set to root:root (Manual) [FAIL] 4.1.5 Ensure that the --kubeconfig kubelet.conf file permissions are set to 644 or more restrictive (Automated) [WARN] 4.1.6 Ensure that the --kubeconfig kubelet.conf file ownership is set to root:root (Manual) [WARN] 4.1.7 Ensure that the certificate authorities file permissions are set to 644 or more restrictive (Manual)